JRMeyer/jrmeyer.github.io/about.md

 <br/>
 <br/>

-My name's Josh and I'm an NSF Graduate Research Fellow and PhD candidate at the University of Arizona.
+My name's Josh and I'm the Lead Scientist for Speech Technology at <a href="https://www.artie.com/">Artie, Inc</a>.
 My expertise is in Automatic Speech Recognition and Synthesis, Natural Language Processing, and general Machine Learning.
 This blog is some of what I'm learning along the way.

 <br/>
 <br/>